shullmb/google-homepage/README.md

-# google-homepage
-Odin Project: Assignment 1
+#The Odin Project: Assignment 1 - Deconstruct Google Homepage and Build From Scratch